blaz-kranjc/amethyst/book/src/intro.md

 Howdy!
 This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst game engine.
-This engine is written entirely in [Rust][rs], a safe and fast systems programming language, and sports a clean and modern design.
+This engine is written entirely in [Rust][rs], a safe and fast systems programming language, and supports a clean and modern design.
 More correctly, though, Amethyst is actually a collection of separate libraries and tools that collectively make up a game engine.